shuyueW1991/A-Preliminary-Mathematical-Exegesis-of-Diffusion-Models/01-chpt1.md

 \frac{\sqrt{\mathrm{Var}(∥X∥_2^2)}}{E[∥X∥_2^2]}=\frac{\sqrt{d⋅\mathrm{Var}(X_i^2)}}{d⋅E[X_i^2]} \propto  \frac{1}{\sqrt{d}}→0\quad\text{as }d \rightarrow \infty.
 $$

-This vanishing result implies a concentration of data (i.e. the images) around their mean as if a thin shell of noises tend to gather the sample when the dimension increases.
+Viewing this vanishing result, you can imagine a thin **shell** of noises tend to gather the sample when the dimension increases, with concentrated data (i.e. the images) around their mean.

 We now check how this concentrated norm phenomenon for high-dimensional noise act in uniform and gaussian distributions, respectively ---